 Proposals for TARII’s U.S. Fellowship program are invited from individual post-doctoral and advanced pre-doctoral researchers for awards of up to $7,000, with multiple awards given each year.
 Successful candidates must be US citizens.

-Applications must be received by December 30, 2018.
+Applications must be received by April 30, 2020.
 For more information and to apply, see the TARII website.
-Awards will be announced in March, for projects that should begin after March 31, 2019.